+Table 7.
+Oserul Life Tears for unreferit capital items

 Capital Item ULY

 Buildings 40

 Vehicles

 Van 13

 Passenger car 10

-Cold chain equipm nent
+Cold chain equipment

 Refrigerators/freezer 15

 Cold boxes 10

 Office equipment 5

-Table 9: Useful Life Years for different capital items
+Table 7: Useful Life Vears for different canital items

-The cost data included a comprehensive list of capital as well as recurrent expenditure items.
 Items with a useful life of more than one year were treated as capital cost elements and EPI related resources consumed or replaced within a period of up to one year were treated as a recurrent cost item.

-Capital costs were annualized using straight line depreciation method i.e. a replacement value of a capital items was divided by a number of Useful Life Years

-(ULY) and for the economic cost estimation capital costs were annualized using a 3% discount rate[23].
-Country specific ULYs for different capital items used in the cost analysis are presented in Table 9.
+Capital costs were annualized using straight line depreciation method i.e. a replacement value of a capital items was divided by a number of Useful Life Years (ULY) and for the economic cost estimation capital costs were annualized using a 3% discount rate[23][Error!
+Bookmark not defined.].Country specific ULYs for different capital items used in the cost analysis are presented in Table 7.